 - An up-to-date resume (current, single-sided, one page)

 - Organization Supporting Documentation for organizations that may be unfamiliar to the faculty (if possible, but not required).
 Limit to one page front

 and back, including:

 - Organization's mission.

 -Please include this information if the organization is not well-known.

 PLEASE MAKE ONE COPY OF ALL APPLICATION MATERIALS to retain for your records.
 Please note that no changes can be made to the application after the application deadline.

-Submit a copy of the complete application and supporting materials via email to firstname.lastname@example.org (Microsoft documents preferred) and drop off a hard copy to the Office of Academic Programs (1520 Dana) by Monday, March 19, 2018, by 12:00 pm (noon).
+Submit a copy of the completed application and supporting materials via email to email@example.com by Monday, March 16, 2020, at 12:00 pm (noon).